 Zahav Style Salmon

-According to the notes with the recipe, this salmon dish was the very first fish dish Michael put on his menu at Zahav.
-You will notice in his extremely informative cookbook, Chef Michael likes to skewer meats and fish to cook over coals or on the grill.
-We love to grill all year round so this recipe is a perfect fit for us.
+According to the notes with the recipe, this salmon dish was the first fish dish Michael put on his menu at Zahav.
+You will notice in his highly informative cookbook Chef Michael likes to skewer meats and fish to cook over coals or on the grill.
+We love to grill all year round, so this recipe is a perfect fit for us.

 Prepping the Salmon

-It looks like Chef Michael cooks his salmon over hot coals without a grill.
-I prepared this dish on our Weber gas grill and made the mistake of not oiling the grill rack before adding the fish and ended up with some stick-age.
-I lost some of the incredibly flavorful seared skin to the grill but did manage to peel some off the grill and it was delicious.
-Don’t make my mistake and prep your grill before you add the fish.
+It looks like Chef Michael cooks his pomegranate glazed salmon over hot coals without a grill.
+I prepared this dish on our Weber gas grill and made the mistake of not oiling the grill rack before adding the fish and ending up with some stickage.

-You may be able to find some in your local supermarket or gourmet store but we couldn’t so we made our own with pomegranate juice, sugar and lemon juice.
-Easy to make at home but does take time.
+You may be able to find some in your local supermarket or gourmet store, but we couldn’t, so we made our own with pomegranate juice, sugar, and lemon juice.
+It is easy to make at home but does take time.
 You can find my recipe for pomegranate molasses here.